How to Score the Best Gaming Deals During This Steam Sale

 The Right Tools for the Job

-If you are using Google Chrome or Firefox, I recommend checking out the Enhanced Steam extension.
+If you are using Google Chrome or Firefox, I recommend checking out the Augmented Steam extension.
 It provides a plethora of added features like color coding games you already own to avoid duplicate purchases, identifying 3rd party DRM, showing DLC categories and providing a pricing history to see if you are really getting a great deal.

 If you are stuck at work or on a PC that you can’t make purchases on, be sure to download the Steam app for iOS or Android phones.
 This will help you keep up to date on the latest deals and make purchases that you can download later on your gaming PC.

 If you’re looking for information on a game and standard reviews just don’t cut it, pop over to r/gaming in Reddit and look for the thread on each day’s deals.
 There’s usually a solid discussion on both the quality of the deals as well as the quality of the games.